-The Office of Testing Services proctors several tests for various institutions, businesses, state and government agencies.
-Please contact the Office of Testing Services at (404) 756-4783 for all inquiries concerning Consortium Exams.
+The Office of Testing Services administers proctored examinations for non-AMSC students enrolled in distance learning courses, and for businesses/government agencies.
+Appointments are required.
+Please contact the Office of Testing Services for all inquiries concerning Consortium/Proctored Exams.
+Testing fees must be paid in advance and are non-refundable.